What is tongue or lip tie?

 Know: IBCLC's are not legally able to diagnose.
 They are only legally able to assess and then refer to another practitioner who IS qualified to diagnose.

-Know: There are several well trained practices in the Treasure Valley.
+Know: There are several well trained practices in the Treasure Valley that diagnose and perform Tongue Tie releases.

 Do: Make sure that if you don't already have someone in mind, that you ask for a list of referrals who can both meet your budget and style preference.